 - Policy and procedures: The school has a clear and up-to-date child protection policy that is in line with national and local guidance.
 The policy is easily accessible to all staff and parents. - Training: All staff have received appropriate training in child protection.
-Training is

-- Awareness and reporting: Staff are aware of the signs of abuse and neglect and know how to report concerns.
+Training is upto-date and refresher training is provided regularly. - Awareness and reporting: Staff are aware of the signs of abuse and neglect and know how to report concerns.
 Children are aware of how to seek help if they feel unsafe. - Record keeping: The school maintains accurate and up-to-date records of all child protection concerns.
 Records are kept securely and confidentially.